 The accounts of the City are organized and operated on the basis of funds.
 A fund is an independent fiscal and accounting entity with a self-balancing set of accounts which comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund balances/net position, revenues and expenditures/expenses.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance related legal and contractual provisions.
 The City maintains the minimum number of funds consistent with legal and managerial requirements.
 The focus of governmental fund financial statements is on major funds as that term is defined in professional pronouncements.
 Each major fund is to be presented in a separate column, with nonmajor funds, if any, aggregated and presented in a single column.
-The City maintains proprietary and fiduciary funds, which are reported by type.
-Since the governmental fund statements are presented on a different measurement focus and basis of accounting than the government-wide statements' governmental activities column, a reconciliation is presented on the pages following, which briefly explains the adjustments necessary to transform the fund based financial statements into the governmental activities column of the government-wide presentation.
+The City maintains are presented on a different measurement focus and basis of accounting than the government-wide statements' governmental activities column, a reconciliation is presented on the pages following, which briefly explains the adjustments necessary to transform the fund based financial statements into the governmental activities column of the government-wide presentation.